In this article, I will be sharing my 10 easy steps on how to become a great online fitness coaching business in 2023.

-One last step, or rather strategy I would suggest when it comes to making the most of your online prospects is to integrate your online coaching with your in-person activities.
+One last step, or strategy, I would suggest when it comes to making the most of your online prospects is integrating your online coaching with your in-person activities.

 This brings everything full-circle in a move that can see you capitalize on both domains simultaneously.